ddanielski/Taxonomaid/README.md

 ## Telegram setup

-The daemon's preferred reply channel is a Telegram bot in a private 1-on-1 chat.
-Three values land in `.env`:
+The daemon answers via a Telegram bot in a private 1-on-1 chat.
+Three values go in `.env`:

 ```
 TELEGRAM_BOT_TOKEN=123456789:AA...